-Fish and Owl Canyons, located in the Cedar Mesa area of Bears Ears National Monument, is a popular loop hike for backpackers looking to discover ancient ruins and kivas, hike through desert terrain, visit Neville’s Arch, and explore two scenic, deep canyons.
-This area is recommended for intermediate to advanced backpackers due to the distance, rugged terrain, light route finding and scrambling.
+Fish and Owl Canyons, nestled in the Cedar Mesa area of Bears Ears National Monument, offers a stunning loop backpacking route.
+This trail is ideal for experienced hikers looking to explore ancient ruins and kivas, hike through desert terrain, visit Neville’s Arch, and enjoy solitude in two scenic, deep canyons.
+With challenging terrain, light route-finding, and scrambling, it’s best suited for intermediate to advanced backpackers.

 Directions